-Substep 1.1: We first compute the vertex set N[e], where e = xy.
+Substep 1.1.
+We first compute the vertex set N[e], where e = xy.
 For this computation we use an array $N_e[]$ of size n.
 Then, for each vertex adjacent to x, we mark the corresponding entry of $N_e[]$ with x.
-Next, for each vertex adjacent to y, we check the corresponding entry of $N_e[]$ ; if it is marked with x, then we mark it with xy instead, otherwise, we mark it with y.
-Finally, we mark the entries of $N_e[]$ which correspond to x and y with X and Y respectively.
+Next, for each vertex adjacent to y, we check the corresponding entry of $N_e[]$; if it is marked with x, then we mark it with xy instead, otherwise, we mark it with y.
+Finally, we mark the entries of $N_e[]$ which correspond to x and y with X and Y, respectively.
 In this way, we have recorded in $N_e[]$ the entire closed neighborhood of the edge e.
-The above computations can be done in O(1) time using O(n) processors or in $O(\log n)$ time using $O(n/\log n)$ processors on the EREW PRAM.
+The above computations can be done in O(1) time using O(n) processors.

 The vertex sets A(e; x) and A(e; y) are needed in the execution of Step 5.
-Storing each of them in an array of size n results into concurrent reading during Step 5; to avoid that, we represent each vertex w as a pair (w, t(e, w)), where t(e, w) is equal to 1 or 2, if w belongs to A(e; x) or to A(e; y) respectively, and is equal to 0 otherwise.
-Computing these pairs during the processing of an edge e in Substep 1.1 can be done in O(1) time using O(n) processors or in $O(\log n)$ processors or in $O(\log n)$ time using $O(n/\log n)$ processors on the EREW PRAM model.
-Note that the second field t(e, w) is only used in Step 5; in Steps 2, 3, and 4, it is ignored in the computations, but it is copied or moved whenever the associated vertex is copied or moved, which simply results in a constant factor overhead in the computation.
+Storing each of them in an array of size n results in concurrent reading during Step 5; to avoid that, we represent each vertex w as a pair (w, t(e, w)), where t(e, w) is equal to 1 or 2, if w belongs to A(e; x) or to A(e; y), respectively, and is equal to 0 otherwise.
+Computing these pairs during the processing of an edge e in Substep 1.1 can be done in O(1) time using O(n) processors.
+Note that the second field t(e, w) is only used in Step 5; in Steps 2-4 it is ignored in the computations, but it is copied or moved whenever the associated vertex is copied or moved, which simply results in a constant factor overhead in the computation.